 Tereshkova wasn't even a pilot, she was only a parachutist.
 In fact she had substantially poorer formal qualifications than some of the other women who had been selected for the training, but she could walk the Party line.
 Korolyev did not like the idea, regarding the whole thing as a nuisance.
 When Tereshkova became spacesick on the mission, he was heard to mutter: "I'm not going to deal with women any more!"

 The mission hadn't really gone badly and General Kamanin, who was apparently a paternalistic if gruff boss who fought for his people, defended Tereshkova.
 Korolyev wasn't impressed, and he was as good as his word.
 No other Soviet female, or for that matter any female, would fly in space again for almost 20 years.
 To the credit of the Soviets, or maybe more appropriately to the embarrassment of the Americans, the US didn't get around to putting a woman in orbit until 1983.

 The quarrel over Tereshkova's flight was of course not made public, with the woman played up by Soviet propaganda.
-She married Andrian Nikolaev in November 1963, with Krushchev, Glushko, and Korolyev attending the reception.
+She married Andrian Nikolaev in November 1963, with Khrushchev, Glushko, and Korolyev attending the reception.
 Tereshkova had a healthy girl, Yelena Nikolaev, the world's first "space baby", seven months later, but the marriage eventually broke up.
 The Bykovsky and Tereshkova flights were the last Vostok shots, and in fact the very last flights of one-person spacecraft in the 20th century.
-There were no more manned missions for over a year, while both sides prepared to take the next step.
+There were no more crewed missions for over a year, while both sides prepared to take the next step.

 The Soviets ramped up for more flights, recruiting a third batch of cosmonauts, 15 this time, in January 1963.
 As with the first batch, they were all from the Red Air Force.
 They included: